Holiday and Travel Scams

 Travel scam- A big network

-Scammers often approach you with claims saying that you have won travel vouchers that comprise heavily discounted holiday accommodation and airfares to popular tourist destinations such as Indonesia, Thailand, Florida and the Bahamas.
-If you decide to take up the offer, they will first get your credit card, bank and personal details before sending the vouchers.
-Once you provide all details, they will quickly withdraw money from your account and wind up.
-In most cases, the victims are given duplicate vouchers to make sure that the customers do not doubt the deal till they settle in a safer place.
-The aim of this network is not only to pull your money, but also to use your personal details and make you the victim of identity theft.
+Scammers often approach you with claims that you have won travel vouchers, which include heavily discounted holiday accommodations and airfares to popular tourist destinations such as Indonesia, Thailand, Florida, and the Bahamas.
+If you decide to accept the offer, they will first request your credit card, bank, and personal details before sending the vouchers.
+Once you provide the information, they will quickly withdraw money from your account and disappear.
+In most cases, victims are given fake or duplicate vouchers to prevent suspicion until the scammers have moved to a safer place.
+The goal of this scam network is not only to steal your money but also to misuse your personal details and make you a victim of identity theft.

 Ways to keep holiday and travel scams at bay :